shleen/psd-lambda-functions/README.md

 ## Footnotes
 1&nbsp; We work with 5D SSOCs - 5-digit numerical codes that correspond to an occupation.
 For this report, Burning Glass only takes 4D SSOCs.
 This means that one 'dimension' of occupations are lost. i.e. SSOCs 12222 and 12223 refer to separate but similar occupations.
 The 4D SSOC 1222 will encapsulate both 12222 and 12223.
 This is a known limitation of Burning Glass and is something that has to be worked around.

-2&nbsp; This step is necessary because the MPS is formatted to be easily human-readable, which also means that it isn't easily computer-readable.
-Additionally, from looking at previous years' MPSs, it appears that we can expect pretty significant changes in formatting.
-This means that any script to extract these cells automatically will very likely become non-workable by the next year.

-3&nbsp; This is sliiightly complicated because we have one sheet that contains the SSOC to job role mapping.
-However, we've found that

-4&nbsp; We're using Excel to this because MPS is classified as Confidential (rather than Restricted) and trying to get clearance to upload MPS onto Workato, we think, will take a really long time + be almost impossible.
-Additionally, since the "exploding" step is not too too complicated, the plan now is to try to do all of this within Excel.

-5&nbsp; This step currently sends the email to the recipient's junk mail, which is less than ideal.
+2&nbsp; This step currently sends the email to the recipient's junk mail, which is less than ideal.
 This happens because of the attachment -  emails sent with no attachment are placed into the inbox correctly.
 A possible alternative proposed by Luan Ting is to first zip the attachment up and then to password protect it.
 Apparently the TD team has used this solution for other use cases facing similar issues.
 Workato has provided a guide for doing this.